LightJason/Java-AgentSpeak/readme.md

 * Each plan can use the annotation _fuzzy_ to create a fuzzy-plan, if not value is given, the value is set to 1 (exact)
 * Each action in a fuzzy-plan returns also a fuzzy value to define the fuzziness
 * The plan result returns true / false and the aggregated fuzzy value
-* If a test goal or achievement goal is called it can trigger all plans which are matched also by the fuzzy value
+* If a test or achievement goal is called it triggers all plans which are matched by the calculated fuzzy value

 ### Rules